 If you grew up in a comfortable middle-class home, as I did, you may be shocked by Tara Westover‘s Educated, an account of her childhood and adolescence in a Mormon survivalist family in Idaho.
 I was.
 Again and again, I found my jaw dropping at the cruelty, ignorance, and superstition surrounding her.
 Yet Westover did far more than survive survivalists.
 Despite never attending school and receiving virtually no home-schooling, she has secured a PhD in intellectual history and political thought from Cambridge University.
 And two of her six siblings have PhDs as well.
 Her memoir, Educated, is an astonishing testament to the power of human potential.

-The Invention of Nature: Alexander von Humboldt’s New World by Andrea Wulf—Biography of a genius: the man who invented ecology
+The Invention of Nature: Alexander von Humboldt’s New World by Andrea Wulf—The man who described climate change—in 1800

 He was the most famous man in the world, and more places around the world are named after him than anyone else.
 To many of the giants of his time—Johann Wolfgang von Goethe, Thomas Jefferson, Simon Bolivar, Charles Darwin, Henry David Thoreau—he was a colossus whose genius overshadowed their own.